Population growth around the world has created a demand for trade and construction skills. Among those valuable trade skills are carpentry skills.

 Communication is a useful soft skill for carpenters.
 They should be able to communicate effectively with clients, as well as listen carefully so that they can understand what the client requires.
-They also need to be able to explain complex technical issues to non-carpenters in terms they will understand.
-Customers appreciate a carpenter that listens to their needs and explains things clearly and kindly.
+They also need to be able to explain complex technical issues in terms non-carpenters will understand.
+Customers appreciate a carpenter who listens to their needs and explains things clearly and kindly.

 More Carpentry Skills